chesslogical/StarterPack1/README.md

 58- very tiny SHA3 rust app. this app is god code. see the readme for it.

 59- 7 different apps. std lib only, rust encryption

+60- ChaCha20-Poly1305 based encryption, this one is very good.
+On par with AES.